+44 (0)117 933 8513

 You can read more about this in our Terms and Conditions.

 As a client when you decide to work with Atomic Smash Ltd there will be a relationship put in a place and as part of the website design/development process, a large amount of information will flow between parties.
-We will require information from you to sign contracts etc, all of this information will be stored in an online environment called Jira which is only accessible to members of the working group.
+We will require information from you to sign contracts etc, all of this information will be stored in an online environment called Jira or Trello which is only accessible to members of the working group.
 This information will also be stored in email accounts and also Google Drive.

 You can read Google Drive and about their terms of services here.